National Diabetes Prevention Program

 - Participants work with a lifestyle coach in a group setting to receive a 1-year lifestyle change program that includes 16 core sessions (usually 1 per week) and 6 post-core sessions (1 per month).

-What Is the Benefit of Being Part of a National Diabetes Prevention Program?
+What Is the Benefit of Being Part of a National DPP?

-Various organizations throughout Utah will soon be part of the National Diabetes Prevention Program, led by the Centers for Disease Control and Prevention (CDC).
+Various organizations throughout Utah will soon be part of the National DPP, led by the Centers for Disease Control and Prevention (CDC).
 It is proven to help people with prediabetes prevent or delay development of type 2 diabetes.

 Being part of a group provides support from other people who are facing similar challenges and trying to make the same changes you are.
 Together you can celebrate successes and find ways to overcome obstacles.

 The target for this program are adults 18 and older who are at high risk for developing Type 2 diabetes based on fasting glucose or A1C or via a short risk survey.
-All adults 60 and older automatically qualify.
+You can download and print the CDC Prediabetes Infographic (PDF) for more information.

 - Trained lifestyle coach